BudgieY/AdditionalLanguagesForCraftopia/README.md

    To specify the problem, see C:\Users\(Account Name)\AppData\LocalLow\PocketPair\Craftopia\Player.log.<br>
    The address is independent of Steam settings and always in Users.<br>
    Note that AppData is hidden by default and you have to change settings or write the path on the address bar.<br>
-   After removing mods with problem or alpha setting, try to verify the integrity of your game files in Steam (see [Steam Help](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB/)).<br>
+   After removing mods with problem or alpha setting, try to verify the integrity of your game files in Steam (see <a href="https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB/">Steam Help</a>).<br>